MJMcGuffin/MuqcsCraft/README.md

 ![Example 1](/doc/screenshot-teaser.png)

-Example circuit that generates a W-4 state:
+Below is a circuit that generates a W-4 state.
+A: reduced state of each qubit, layer-by-layer.
+B: state vector, layer-by-layer, with difference highlighting.

 ![Example 2](/doc/screenshot-W4.png)